Bryce Dallas Howard: 2007–2014: Rise to prominence and critical acclaim

-In 2007, Howard starred in her first blockbuster film, portraying Gwen Stacy in Spider-Man 3.
+In 2007, Howard starred in her first blockbuster film, portraying Gwen Stacy in the superhero film Spider-Man 3.
 Howard described herself as a "huge fan" of the franchise and did extensive research to prepare for the role, including reading comic books and dyeing her hair blonde for the part.
 Howard performed many of her own stunts while filming, unaware she was a few months into a pregnancy.
 The film was the highest-grossing installment of the trilogy and received a mixed reception.
-Howard then starred in Terminator Salvation (2009); she replaced Claire Danes in the role of Kate Connor.
+Howard then starred in the science fiction film Terminator Salvation (2009); she replaced Claire Danes in the role of Kate Connor.
 Howard described her role as "an emotional sounding board" for other characters.
 The film was a financial success but was not critically well received.
 The Guardian described Howard's role as "winsomely" while The New York Times wrote she "upholds the maternal side of the original Sarah Connor legacy".

 Howard starred as a reluctant debutante opposite Chris Evans in The Loss of a Teardrop Diamond (2009), an independent film that is based on a 1957 screenplay by Tennessee Williams and premiered at the Toronto International Film Festival.
 Kirk Honeycutt of The Hollywood Reporter praised Howard's "eye-catching performance", describing her as a "must-see", while Roger Ebert of the Chicago Sun-Times called her performance "affecting" but not "electrifying, because the material doesn't have it".
 She joined the Twilight series' third installment The Twilight Saga: Eclipse, replacing Rachelle Lefevre as Victoria Sutherland, a revenge-seeking vampire.
 Howard was a fan of the book series and expressed admiration for her character.
 The film was a box office hit and drew mixed reviews, though Howard's performance received critical acclaim; Honeycutt lauded her as "the epitome of sensual, feline cunning".